Chat

 WebSockets

-Unlike long polling, which is only a half-duplex solution, the process does not need to repeat after receiving the latest information from the server.
-WebSocket technology allows us to keep the connection alive after the new information has been returned and perform bidirectional updates.
+Unlike long polling, the process does not need to repeat after receiving the latest information from the server.
+WebSockets allow us to keep the connection alive after the new information has been returned and perform bidirectional updates.
 The client can send information back to the server and listen for further information in the same request.

 A WebSocket connection flow will look something like this:

-The client-side initiates a WebSocket by sending a request which contains an upgrade header to switch the communication protocol to a WebSocket protocol
+1. The client-side initiates a WebSocket by sending a request to switch the communication protocol to use WebSockets

 When to choose Long Polling vs WebSockets

-There is a debate on when to use long polling or WebSocket protocol.
-Both have their benefits and limitations and are often used for different purposes.
+Both long polling and WebSockets have their benefits and limitations and are often used for different purposes.
 In this section, we will discuss the key benefits of both long polling and WebSockets.

 Pros of Long Polling vs WebSockets